-- (1) The purpose of the Reconfiguring a lot code is to ensure that land is: - (a) arranged in a manner which is consistent with the intended scale and intensity of development within the area; - (b) provided with access to appropriate movement and open space networks; and - (c) contributes to housing diversity and accommodates a range of land uses. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Subdivision of land achieves the efficient use of land and the efficient provision of infrastructure and transport services; - (b) Lots are of a suitable size and shape for the intended or potential use having regard to the purpose and overall outcomes of the relevant zone or precinct. - Subdivision of land creates lots with sufficient area and dimensions to accommodate the ultimate use, meet user requirements, protect environmental features and account for site constraints; - (d) A range and mix of lot sizes is provided to facilitate a variety of industry and housing types; - (e) Subdivision design incorporates a road network that provides connectivity and circulation for vehicles and provide safe and efficient access for pedestrians, cyclists and public transport; - (f) Subdivision design provides opportunities for walking and cycling for recreation and as alternative methods of travel; - (g) Subdivision of land provides and integrates a range of functional parkland, including local and district parks and open space links for the use and enjoyment of the residents of the locality and the shire; - (h) Subdivision of land contributes to an open space network that achieves connectivity along riparian corridors and between areas with conservation values; - (i) Subdivision within the Rural zone maintains rural landholdings in viable parcels; - (j) Land in historical townships is not reconfigured to be used for urban purposes; and - (k) Residential subdivision and greenfield development is designed to consider and respect: - i. topography; - ii. climate responsive design and solar orientation; - iii. efficient and sustainable infrastructure provision; - iv. environmental values; - v. water sensitive urban design; - vi. good quality agricultural land; and - vii. the character and scale of surrounding development.
+- (1) The purpose of the Reconfiguring a lot code is to ensure that land is: - (a) arranged in a manner which is consistent with the intended scale and intensity of development within the area; - (b) provided with access to appropriate movement and open space networks; and - (c) contributes to housing diversity and accommodates a range of land uses. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Subdivision of land achieves the efficient use of land and the efficient provision of infrastructure and transport services; - (b) Lots are of a suitable size and shape for the intended or potential use having regard to the purpose and overall outcomes of the relevant zone or precinct. - Subdivision of land creates lots with sufficient area and dimensions to accommodate the ultimate use, meet user requirements, protect environmental features and account for site constraints; - (d) A range and mix of lot sizes is provided to facilitate a variety of industry and housing types; - (e) Subdivision design incorporates a road network that provides connectivity and circulation for vehicles and provide safe and efficient access for pedestrians, cyclists and public transport; - (f) Subdivision design provides opportunities for walking and cycling for recreation and as alternative methods of travel; - (g) Subdivision of land provides and integrates a range of functional parkland, including local and district parks and open space links for the use and enjoyment of the residents of the locality and the shire; - (h) Subdivision of land contributes to an open space network that achieves connectivity along riparian corridors and between areas with conservation values; - (i) Subdivision within the Rural zone maintains lots equal to or larger than 60ha, except for where: - (a) The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or - (b) The subdivision is limited to the creation of one additional allotment to accommodate a public reconfiguration purpose; - (j) Land in historical townships is not reconfigured to be used for urban purposes; and - (k) Residential subdivision and greenfield development is designed to consider and respect: - i. topography; - ii. climate responsive design and solar orientation; - iii. efficient and sustainable infrastructure provision; - iv. environmental values; - v. water sensitive urban design; - vi. good quality agricultural land; and - vii. the character and scale of surrounding development.

-Performance outcomes Acceptable outcomes Complies Comments Area and frontage of lots

-PO1 A01.1 ✓ Table 9.4.4.3B

-Lots include an area and nominates a

-frontage that: minimum area and minimum rural lot

-(a) is consistent with the frontage in accordance size of 60 hectares

-design of lots in the with Table 9.4.4.3B . and a minimum road

-surrounding area; frontage of 400

-(b) allows the desired metres.

-amenity of the zone to The subject land

-be achieved; The subject land has an area of 15.16

-(c) is able to accommodate hectares and a

-all buildings, structures frontage of

-and works associated approximately 330

-with the intended land metres and is

-use; already well below

-(d) allow the site to be the requirements of

-provided with sufficient Table 9.4.4.3B.

-access;

-(e) considers the proximity The proposed

-of the land to: development cannot satisfy AO1.1 and

-(i) centres; must therefore be

-(ii) public transport assessed against

-services; and performance

-(iii) open space; and outcome PO1 as

-(f) allows for the protection follows:

-of environmental

-features; and (a) is consistent

-(g) accommodates site with the design

-constraints. of lots in the surrounding

-area;

-urou,

-There are 12 lots

-within 500 metres of

-proposed Lot 1.
-The

-average area of these 12 lots is

-11.49 hectares.

-The proposed lots

-are not inconsistent

-with the design of

-lots.

-(b) allows the

-desired amenity

-of the zone to

-be achieved;

-The proposed lots

-would be in keeping

-with the established

-rural living amenity

-in this locality.
+Perf ormance outcomes Acceptable outcomes Complies Comments Area and frontage of lots - except for Rural zone include an area and age that: AO1.1 Lots provide a minimum area and frontage in n/a The subject site is zoned Rural. (a) is consistent with the design of lots in the surrounding area; accordance with Table 9.4.4.3B. (b) allows the desired amenity of the zone to be achieved; (c) is able to accommodate all buildings, structures and works associated with the intended land use; (d) allow the site to be provided with sufficient access; (e) considers the proximity of the land to: (i) centres; (ii) public transport services; and (iii) open space; and (f) allows for the protection of environmental features; and (g) accommodates site constraints.
+Area Area and frontage of lots - Rural zone